-Disabled War Veterans (India) or DIWAVE was registered with the Registrar of Societies in the year 1978 and is one of three organizations granted recognition by Ministry of Defense, Government of India.
+Disabled War Veterans (India) or DIWAVE was registered with the Registrar of Societies in the year 1978 and is one of three organizations granted recognition by Ministry of Defense (refers Recognition of Association of Ex-Serviceman dated 10th November, 2004), Government of India.
 This is an organization of the War disabled/battle casualties and is a non political, democratic, secular, voluntary organization.
 DIWAVE was primarily formed to assist War /Battle casualties to receive their due entitlements as sanctioned by the Government of India besides seeking to suggest welfare measures needed for this group of Armed forces casualties.

 DISABLED WAR VETERANS (INDIA) has been formed with the aim to help all those members of the Armed Forces who are War Disabled / Battle Casualties whether invalided out of service or retained in service and their dependents.